 There’s something romantic and powerful about the aspiration to own a big national brand.
 When our clients say they want to build a national brand, we respond with, “You have to walk before you can run.”

 Building a strong regional brand is hard enough, and this is especially true for consumer-product brands.
 It’s easy to think your brand is strong when you have achieved some initial local retail presence.
 But strong is when you have garnered a significant market share in your region and survived several years of annual cuts to like brands on the retail shelf.

-So, don’t get too excited when a national broker or multi-state distributer wants your brand.
-They may want it for reasons besides building a national brand, such as to control it or just take a share of whatever business you have established.
+So, don’t get too excited when a national broker or multi-state distributor wants your brand.
+They may want it for reasons besides building a national brand.
+This could be to control it or just take a share of whatever business you have established.
 When it comes to brand building, everybody wants to milk the cow; nobody wants to raise the calf.
-Distributers are generally not brand builders.
-If you buckle to the temptation to give the rights to sell your brand to an out-of-state distributer or broker, you may regret it sooner than you think.
+Distributors are generally not brand builders.
+If you buckle to the temptation to give the rights to sell your brand to an out-of-state distributor or broker, you may regret it sooner than you think.

 The national chain and box stores each have their own unique policies, test markets, and authorization requirements.
 With them, you only get one chance at bat.
 If you don’t hit the ball out of the park, you get discontinued – pretty much forever.
 What’s worse is your brand gets the reputation of being a “slow mover.”
 Then, other buyers will be less likely to give you a chance in their stores.

 We often hear new brand builders bragging about the strength of their brand.
 They say things like, “Our brand is now in 200 retailer stores!”
 But are they sure it’s still on the shelf?
 The easiest way to lose a new retail placement is right after you get it.
 Why?
 Because the store and the distributor’s representative may simply not remember to reorder, because it’s new.
 Or worse, the distributor’s rep may have an incentive to place someone else’s brand in that store and will use your space to do it.